Given an integer array nums, find a subarray that has the largest product, and return the product.

 Constraints:

-Recommended for interviews: Interviewers typically expect the dynamic programming approach with two variables.
-It demonstrates that you understand how negative numbers affect products and how to maintain both maximum and minimum states efficiently.
-Mentioning the brute force method first shows baseline reasoning, but implementing the O(n) DP solution signals strong problem‑solving skills.
+Recommended for interviews: The dynamic programming approach with two variables is the solution most interviewers expect.
+It shows you understand how negative numbers affect products and how to maintain both maximum and minimum states.
+The prefix–suffix approach is also efficient but less commonly discussed during interviews.
+Demonstrating the brute reasoning about negatives first and then implementing the DP solution signals strong understanding of dynamic programming patterns on arrays.

 This approach maintains two variables for each element in the array: the maximum product up to that element and the minimum product up to that element.
 We update these variables as we iterate through the array.
 This accommodates both the product of consecutive elements and the inversion effect caused by negative numbers.